BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image23.png"
 style="width:6.72917in;height:5.02083in" />

 Exit to the Goldenwood Grove.
-Head to the right, then surf up*.*
+Head to the right, then surf up.

 ZCell 024: Goldenwood Grove